cesar-rgon/desktop-app-installer/README.md

 │   │
 │   ├── old-init.d          It contains init.d scripts.
 Used by some daemons (for compatibility with LMDE2)
 │   │   └── *
+│   │
+│   ├── ppa                 It contains one file per application which contains PPA to be added before installation │   │   └── *
+│   │
 │   └── *
 │
 ├── icons                   It contains a sets of application icons used by subscripts